 The EPDP Team considered the input provided by each group in response to the triage surveys and the responses to the request for early input.

 The EPDP Team discussed which data elements are to be published in a freely accessible directory and which data elements are to be redacted.
-As a starting point, the EPDP Team considered the existing data-redaction list in the Temporary Specification (see Appendix A).
-There was some disagreement as to whether the following elements should be redacted (as they contain personally identifiable information) or published:
+As a starting point, the EPDP Team considered the existing data-redaction list in the Temporary Specification (see Appendix A of the Temporary Specification)).
+Although many agreed with the treatment (redaction vs. publication) of data-elements under the Temporary Specification, there was some disagreement as to whether the following elements should be treated differently, to either be redacted (as some believe they could contain personally identifiable information) or, in the alternative published, as described in greater detail below:

 Organization,

-City,

-Postal Code and
+City, and

 Email Address.

 In the context of the Organization field, the EPDP Team noted there is currently a lack of consistency in relation to how this field is used by the Registered Name Holder, so there may be instances where it contains personally identifiable information.
 Similarly, the EPDP Team observed that this data field, when published in combination with other information, might reveal personally identifiable information.
-As such, the NCSG [add others as appropriate] does not support not redacting this information.
+As such, the NCSG, ISPCP and RySG do not support not redacting this information.
+It was also pointed out that the organization field is commonly used to indicate that the registrant is a legal entity.
+Whilst this field is sometimes filled out incorrectly, this is predominantly a data quality issue.
+Incorrect publication of an individual’s personal data - and associated legal risk to a contracted party - may be mitigated through user education, and post hoc by correction under the data subject’s rights of rectification, erasure and restriction of processing (Arts.
+16-18).
+This legal risk is balanced against the systemic risk of uniform redaction.
+Some noted that the organization field provides the DNS ecosystem with a common signal about a domain owner, with implicitly different status to a natural person.
+Without this signal (interpreted directly or by third parties) it is the view of some that users are more likely to fall victim to scams, fraud, identity theft and extortion; these can themselves constitute severe breaches of privacy.
+In aggregate they cause a systemic risk which does not fall squarely on one party, but instead can damage trust in the whole DNS.

 Assuming that the intended content for this field is to denote a legal person, the EPDP Team intends to seek clarification about the potential liability should a Registered Name Holder provide personally identifiable information within the Organization field and that field is published in a freely accessible directory.
 Such a request would include information regarding other GDPR-compliant regimes and input from DPAs regarding how similar data fields are handled.
 Following this clarification, the EPDP Team may review Preliminary Recommendation #[include reference] in relation to the Organization data element.

 In the context of postal code and city, the EPDP Team discussed the role these data elements might play in narrowing down jurisdiction.
 Specifically, the IPC [and BC] believe the City data element is critical information in determining venue for legal proceedings and contacting local law enforcement, and thus should remain unreacted.
 The EPDP Team also observed that this data field, when published in combination with other information, might reveal personally identifiable information.